JulienNyambal-hyperiondev/end_2_end_python/README.md

 The project demonstrates how to:
 1. Build a **Flask-based backend** for handling user input.
-2. Use the **Wonderwords library** to dynamically generate random sentences.
+2. Use a modular approach to manage random sentence generation in `sentence_selector.py`.
-3. Create a responsive and clean web interface using **Bootstrap**.
+3. Use the **Wonderwords library** to dynamically generate sentences.
-4. Combine HTML, CSS, and Python to build a simple end-to-end application.
+4. Create a responsive and clean web interface using **Bootstrap**.

 ---